shaunuk/picar/README.md

 The pi-blaster node setPwm API requires a pin and demand parameter.
 For example setPwm(17,.5) would set ppin 17 to 50% PWM demand or 3.2/2 V.  First off make sure you are happy with how the API works and make sure you can set the output voltage on pins 17 and 18 using a meter.
-Once you are happy with this you can connect up your seteering servo and work out the constants you need to send to get it to steer left; right forwards and backwards.
-Make sure that when you go full left or right that the servo isn't over driving as you can dammage the servo.
+Once you are happy with this you can connect up your steering servo and work out the constants you Need to send to get it to steer left; right forwards and backwards.
+Make sure that when you go full left or Right that the servo isn't over driving as you can damage the servo.

-Do the same with throttle; the demand magnitudes should be the same so it should be just a case of proving the wiring and signal directions.
+Do the same with throttle; the demand magnitudes should be the same so it should be just a case of proving the Wiring and signal directions.

 You should now be fairly confident about controlling the servos and powering your pi from the RC platform.
 Just modify what's in 'pwm_test2' and keep running it till you are happy with how it all works.